archer-v/boogieman/README.md

 - netport (in development)
 Additional probes can be created.

+Working modes
-If boogieman is started in console mode, it returns the check result in exit code and stdout message.
+- console mode: it returns the check result in exit code and stdout message.
+- http daemon: receive script in post request and returns a response object object when check is finished
-In daemon mode it exposes the results as prometheus metrics or json object
+- continuos monitoring mode: perform regular checks and exposes the results as prometheus metrics or json object.

+All probes in a scenario can be executed simultaneously so the entire scenario can perform quickly.
+Configurable timeouts are supported for all checks.

 Scenario file example: